 How can you help?

-Licensed North Carolina clinicians - Register with the American Red Cross as a health services or behavioral health volunteer (link below)
+Licensed North Carolina clinicians - Register with the American Red Cross.

 Contact the hospital or hospital system in your area to inquire about opportunities to volunteer.
 Medical staff in affected areas are working long shifts and hospitals in the state have helped by sending clinicians to relieve local medical staff.

 Many private medical practices sustained damage due to the storm.
 The North Carolina Medical Society is coordinating an effort to put volunteers in contact with individual clinicians or practices that need help.
 Contact Belinda McKoy at email@example.com or 919-833-3836 x142

 Clinicians outside of North Carolina - Stand by.
 At this time, NC’s established systems for activating and deploying medical responders appear to be meeting needs within the state.
 However, NCMB has made provisions to grant emergency authority to practice in the NC, if additional physicians and PAs are needed.

 Register with the American Red Cross.
 The organization appears to have shut down its application for health services workers at this time.
 General volunteer assignments are available.

 Currently, the most pressing need is for food, shelter and other supplies.
 Consider supporting relief efforts with a donation.